furlonga/shiblitzwwu/README.md

 In Shiblitz, you play as a Shiba Inu on a quest to kill monsters.
 Current features include GPS location, OSM integration, Sensor based map generation, Graphics/Sounds/Animations, Database, and moves selected from a shuffled deck of cards.

-During the research stage of our project, here are the eight app we analyze:
+During the research stage of our project, we analyzed the following eight apps.
 [Turf Wars](https://turfwarsapp.com/)
 [Pokemon Go](https://www.pokemongo.com/en-us/)
 [Tourality](htttp://www.tourality.com/)